polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 ## Config Trait for Pallets

 Every Polkadot SDK pallet defines a [Rust trait](https://doc.rust-lang.org/book/ch10-02-traits.html){target=\_blank} called `Config`.
 This trait specifies the types and parameters that the pallet needs to integrate with the runtime and perform its functions.
-The primary purpose of this trait is to act as an interface between this pallet and the runtime in which it is embedded in.
+The primary purpose of this trait is to act as an interface between this pallet and the runtime in which it is embedded.
 A type, function, or constant in this trait is essentially left to be configured by the runtime that includes this pallet.

 Consequently, a runtime that wants to include this pallet must implement this trait.

 You can inspect any pallet’s `Config` trait by reviewing its Rust documentation or source code.
 The `Config` trait ensures the pallet has access to the necessary types (like events, calls, or origins) and integrates smoothly with the rest of the runtime.

-At its core, the `Config` trait typically looks something like this:
+At its core, the `Config` trait typically looks like this:

 ```rust
 --8<-- 'code/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime/pallet-basic-config-trait.rs'